mongodb/specifications/source/sessions/driver-sessions.rst

         * Note that it's possible, although rare, for >1 server session to be used because the session is not released until after the connection is checked in.

       * Drivers MUST assert that the number of allocated sessions is strictly less than the number of concurrent operations in every retry of this test.
-In this instance it would less than (but NOT equal to) 8.
+In this instance it would be less than (but NOT equal to) 8.